Border Gateway scenarios

 Often Internet connectivity and a mains power source is unreliable in remote locations.
 Border Gateways deployed in these locations have neither fixed-line Internet connectivity nor a reliable power supply.
 In these cases, the Border Gateway uses its solar panel for a power supply.
 It uses mobile radio connectivity (if available) or a satellite uplink (to send fire alert signals to the Silvanet Cloud).

 Normally, as a fallback, the Border Gateway supports several methods to ensure uninterrupted Internet connectivity.
-If the Border Gateway loses Internet connectivity and/or power supply, the solar panel and satellite ensures uninterrupted Internet connectivity.
+If the Border Gateway does not have wired or wireless Internet connectivity and/or power supply, the solar panel and satellite ensures uninterrupted Internet connectivity.

-• Loss of Internet connectivity: If the Border Gateway loses Ethernet due to network failure and cannot connect to a mobile network, a satellite uplink provides as an emergency backup.
-In this situation, only Fire alarms are sent.
+Satellite to replace wired or wireless Internet connectivity: If the Border Gateway loses Ethernet due to network failure and cannot connect to a mobile network, a satellite uplink provides as backup connection.
+However, only Fire alarms are sent.

 Should the installation location of the Border Gateway have neither a mains power supply nor access to a mobile network (4G/LTE 2G/GPRS), the Border Gateway can still transmit minimal messages to the satellite.